PaddlePaddle/FastDeploy/tools/auto_compression/README_EN.md

 ### Install Fastdeploy Auto Compression Toolkit

-Run the following command in the current directory
+Run the following command to install

 ```
+# Install fd-auto-compress package using pip
+pip install fd-auto-compress

+# Execute the following command in the previous directory (not in the current directory)
 python setup.py install
 ```